-Kayak fishing is on the rise, and it’s largely thanks to the pastime becoming more affordable.
+Kayak fishing is on the rise, and it’s largely thanks to fishing kayaks becoming more affordable.

 If you previously believed that owning your own kayak was beyond your reach, then I’ve got some good news for you.

 Today, they’re more accessible than ever.

 With this in mind, I’ve put together a list of the best fishing kayaks under $1000 – that are currently available.

 Of course, prices are subject to change, and you should strike while the iron is hot to get the best deals at the time of writing.